wimulkeman/My-Notes/Machine learning/Machine Learning Dictionary.md

 network after forward propagating inputs through the network.
 This is used by applying the chain rule in calculus.

+## Batch normalization

+When a network has many deep layers, they get issues with internal covariate shift.
+The shift is “the change in the distribution of network activations due to the change in network parameters during training.”
+(Szegedy).
+Reducing this shift helps training faster and better.
+Batch normalization solved this problem by normalization each batch into the network by both mean and variance.

 ## Bayesian Program Learning

 A learning mechanism, where the network trains on a low number of